IDEA-Research/Grounded-Segment-Anything/README.md

   author={Liu, Shilong and Zeng, Zhaoyang and Ren, Tianhe and Li, Feng and Zhang, Hao and Yang, Jie and Li, Chunyuan and Yang, Jianwei and Su, Hang and Zhu, Jun and others}, journal={arXiv preprint arXiv:2303.05499}, year={2023}
 }

+@misc{ren2024grounded,
+      title={Grounded SAM: Assembling Open-World Models for Diverse Visual Tasks}, author={Tianhe Ren and Shilong Liu and Ailing Zeng and Jing Lin and Kunchang Li and He Cao and Jiayu Chen and Xinyu Huang and Yukang Chen and Feng Yan and Zhaoyang Zeng and Hao Zhang and Feng Li and Jie Yang and Hongyang Li and Qing Jiang and Lei Zhang}, year={2024},
+      eprint={2401.14159},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+}
 ```